laibaq18/Eye-fixation-prediction/README.md

-#TODO: ROC-AUC Comparison of all models
+#TODO: ROC-AUC Comparison of all models (updated code is in cvcp20)

 Go to the folder where scripts and data is: